lbl-srg/soep/doc-design/source/softwareArchitecture.rst

 **Adding a new data type and two new FMI functions for SmoothToken**:

-To support the smooth token data type, we propose to add following data-type to the FMI specification
+To support the smooth token data type, we propose to add following data type to the FMI specification

 .. code::